huntergps/handbook-docs/Fuse/03 - UI Components.md

 	<Image Source="CloseIcon" />

-Fuse currently suppots the following image source types:
+Fuse currently supports the following image source types:

 * @(FileImageSource) - specifies a single local image file and its density
 * @(HttpImageSource) - specifies a single image from a URL and its density